Journey to Justice: Hull

 At Cottingham Road Baptist Church, Hull

-JtoJ trustee Mark Hutchinson was part of a panel addressing current social (in)justice issues and their links to the past.
+Mark Hutchinson (then JtoJ trustee) was part of a panel addressing current social (in)justice issues and their links to the past.
 He was joined by:

 Ruth Dearnley OBE, CEO of STOP THE TRAFFIK and Reverend Dr Devon Dick, President of the Jamaica Baptist Union and a Justice of the Peace.
 They made reference to the anniversaries of three eminent campaigners to help frame the discussion: